-16. Will your Courts accept jurisdiction over the substantive claim once a vessel has been arrested?
+16. Will your Courts accept jurisdiction over the substantive claim once the vessel has been arrested?

-German Courts generally accept jurisdiction clauses; only for claims under the 1952 Arrestconvention the arrest may lead to jurisdiction.
+As German Courts generally accept jurisdiction clauses, only for claims under the 1952 Arrest-Convention the arrest may lead to jurisdiction.

-17. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?
+17. Which period of time will be granted by the Courts in order for the claimants to take legal actions on the merits?